dirtbags/moth/example-puzzles/example/5/puzzle.md

-Summary: Using JavaScript Input Helpers
+---
+pre:
+  authors:
-Author: neale
+    - neale
+  scripts:
-Script: helpers.js
+    - filename: helpers.js
-Script: draggable.js
+    - filename: draggable.js
+answers:
-Answer: helper
+  - helper
+debug:
+  summary: Using JavaScript Input Helpers
+---
 MOTH only takes static answers: you can't, for instance, write code to check answer correctness.
 But you can provide as many correct answers as you like in a single puzzle.